fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/LED/LED.md

 ## Requirements
 This example requires the folowing Bonsai packages:
-- Bonsai - Harp Library
-- Harp - Behavior
+- Harp - Behavior (from nuget.org)

 ## Schematics